eformat/ubiquitous-journey/help.md

 - [ ] // FIXME - We need an updated helm chart nexus version (current 3.19.1-01 -> 3.22.1-02), newer version (which breaks with kube plugin for pwd).
 Note the current nexus also does not deploy the `labs-static` raw from ConfigMap as it should.

-So, the `pet-battle-api` workflow uses helm chart repository in nexus as follows:
+So, an example workflow for `pet-battle-api` uses a helm chart repository in nexus as follows:

 1. perpare environment - sets env variables based on branch
 2. creates argocd app - uses inline yaml for now rather than argocd cli, as we need ignoreDifferences set